DanielSeehausen/ruby-terminal-chat/README.md

    * connects to the server and handles outgoing/incoming messages via default $stdin and $stdout (STDIN, STDOUT)
    * script is minimal and currently supports options to show/hide input via activating noecho
    * next steps would be to either access terminal's input field from the script or use a modified gui.
 Ideally, we want users to be able to build strings in the terminal without the display interfering
-   * To use, only the ip:port needs to be altered!
+   * To use, the ip:port needs to be altered

 ## Server